victor-gp/cmd-help-sublime-syntax/docs/Development.md

 ### This syntax

 You don't have to build or compile the syntax.
-The testing scripts take care of it, in isolation within a Docker container.
-You only have to care about test results.
+The testing scripts take care of that, isolated within a Docker container.
+You only need to check the test results.

 You should take a look at the [Principles doc](./Principles.md).
 It contains guidelines on the syntax's scope, coding style, etc.

 I owe an Architecture doc on how the syntax is structured.
 In the meantime, if you get confused by how things work, ask me and I shall explain.
-(And I'll write the doc based on that session!)
+(And I'll use that session to write the doc!)

 You can also configure your IDE to highlight `.sublime-syntax` files like YAML code.
 For instance, I have this in my VS Code settings: